bugdormary1/ftp-user-manual/README.md

 5.ftp user name (mary.coxygen.co)

-6.enter password
+6.enter password - you will get this from Coxygen administrator Mr Bernard Sibanda

 7.verify (am not a robot)

 8.then login